tinode/chat/API.md

   topic: "me",   // topic to be subscribed or attached to

   // Object with topic initialization data, new topics & new
-  // subscriptions only, mirrors {set info}
+  // subscriptions only, mirrors {set desc}
+  set: {
-  init: {
+    desc: {
       defacs: {
         auth: "RWS", // string, default access for new authenticated subscribers
         anon: "X"    // string, default access for new anonymous (un-authenticated)
                      // subscribers
       }, // Default access mode for the new topic
       public: { ... }, // application-defined payload to describe topic
       private: { ... } // per-user private application-defined content
     }, // object, optional

     // Subscription parameters, mirrors {set sub}; sub.user must
     // not be provided
     sub: {
       mode: "RWS", // string, requested access mode, optional;
                    // default: server-defined
       info: { ... }  // application-defined payload to pass to the topic manager
-  }, // object, optional
+    } // object, optional
+  },

+  get: {
     // Metadata to request from the topic; space-separated list, valid strings
     // are "info", "sub", "data"; default: request nothing; unknown strings are
     // ignored; see {get  what} for details
-  get: "info sub data", // string, optional
+    what: "desc sub data", // string, optional

+    // Optional parameters for {get what="desc"}
+    desc: {
+      ims: "2015-10-06T18:07:30.038Z" // timestamp, "if modified since" - return
+            // value only if it has been updated after the stated timestamp,
+            // optional
+    },

+    // Optional parameters for {get what="sub"}
+    sub: {
+      ims: "2015-10-06T18:07:30.038Z", // timestamp, "if modified since" - return
+            // value only if it has been updated after the stated timestamp,
+            // optional
+      limit: 20 // integer, limit the number of returned objects },

-  // Optional parameters for get: "data", see {get what="data"} for details
+    // Optional parameters for {get what="data"}, see {get what="data"} for details
-  browse: {
+    data: {
       since: 123, // integer, load messages with server-issued IDs greater or equal
   				 // to this (inclusive/closed), optional
       before: 321, // integer, load messages with server-issed sequential IDs less
   				  // than this (exclusive/open), optional
       limit: 20, // integer, limit the number of returned objects,
                  // default: 32, optional
     } // object, optional
+  }
 }
 ```